jamesberke/stack_app/README.md

   * I chose to make a listener component that lives on the client page and listens to changes in all of the user's channels
   * This component itterates over all subscriptions of the user on sign in and establishes a connection for each one
   * For each connection I have console logged a message that allows you to see which channels you are a part of and when they connect and disconnect (for testing and demonstration purposes)
+  * When a user logs out all of the connections are unsubscribed to avoid clogging up the server

 ```
 class Listener extends React.Component {